Inside Salon D Dallas

 Please ask if you are interested in alternative options to fit your budget.

-If you wish to proceed with a consultation, please text us at 972.388.6279.
+If you wish to proceed with a consultation, please text me at 972.388.6279.
 Please send a photo

-of your hair from the back and side so we can see how much hair you have, discuss pricing and
+of your hair from the back so I can see how much hair you have, discuss pricing and

 next steps!

-We truly appreciate our clients trusting us with their hair, and don’t take this privilege lightly.
-We
+I truly appreciate clients who trust me with their hair, and don’t take this privilege lightly.
+I

 love watching clients walk out with straight, manageable, easy hair!